 Micron's proposed semiconductor manufacturing facility campus ("Micron Campus") in the Town of Clay, Onondaga County, New York will be built-out over an approximate 20-year period, and will consist of the construction of four (4) Memory Fabrication facilities (Fabs).
-Micron expects that the Fabs will be built in sequence, with construction of each Fab starting as the preceding Fab is being fit-out with manufacturing equipment and operations begun (the DEIS will analyze an interim analysis year as well as a final year of completion).
+Micron expects that the Fabs will be built in sequence, with construction of each Fab starting as the preceding Fab is being fit-out with manufacturing equipment and operations begun (the DEIS will analyze two interim analysis years as well as a final year of completion).
 This process will result in continuous construction activities on the site over the approximate 20-year period, with a significant portion of that construction occurring inside previously-constructed Fab buildings.
 Micron intends to start construction of the Micron Campus in 2024 with Fabs 1 and 2 operational by 2032.
 Fabs 3 and 4 would be operational by 2041.

-1.1.1 Project Location
+1.1.1 Proposed Project Location

-The Micron Campus is an approximately 1,400-acre assemblage of land located in an area of the Town of Clay bordered by NYS Route 31 to the south, Caughdenoy Road to the west, a series of National Grid overhead power lines to the north (although the site extends approximately 100 feet beyond the power lines), and the Town of Clay/Town of Cicero boundary line to the east.
-The majority of the Micron Campus is contained within the Town of Clay, Onondaga County, New York and is accessible from I-81 from an interchange with NYS Route 31 (see Figure 1).
+The proposed Micron Campus is an approximately 1,400-acre assemblage of land located at the White Pine Commerce Park (WPCP) in the Town of Clay bordered by NYS Route 31 to the south, Caughdenoy Road to the west, a series of National Grid overhead power lines to the north (although the Micron Campus extends approximately 100 feet beyond the power lines), and the Town of Clay/Town of Cicero boundary line to the east.
+Most of the Micron Campus is contained within the Town of Clay, Onondaga County, New York and is accessible from I-81 via an interchange with NYS Route 31.
+Figure 1 identifies the broader vicinity within which the Micron Campus would be located.
+Figure 2 identifies the Micron Campus in relation to surrounding roadways.